PlethoraChutney/Appia/README.md

 ### Shimadzu Data Export

-If you are using a Shimadzu instrument, your method will need the standard headers, including `Sample ID`, `Total Data Points`, and `Sampling Rate`.
+If you are using an old Shimadzu instrument, your method will need the standard headers, including `Sample ID`, `Total Data Points`, and `Sampling Rate`.
 When you process, you will need to pass a set of arguments to tell Appia which channel corresponds to what, since Shimadzu instruments only output a letter.
 Additionally, you will be prompted for a flow rate (or you can provide one with `--hplc-flow-rate`).

+Newer Shimadzu instruments output much more information about samples, which is great.
+Manual input of flow rate is still necessary, and if you have more than one sample with the same Sample Name *and* Sample ID being processed at the same time, they will conflict.
+This should not happen unless you're combining samples from different runs into a single processing event, which I consdier a rare event.
+If this is essential for your workflow please submit an [issue](/issues).

 ### Agilent Data Export